why we did it

 note to self: a good idea can be distracting

 Sometimes you brilliantly solve problems which you have actually invented and inconveniently distract yourself from the true task at hand.
 My team and I came up with an incredible dashboard.
 We called it The Command Center, and we were very proud of ourselves.

 The Command Center would help information gatherers tag information into their dashboards (because there is a lot of it within GDIT).
-This would make it easier for them to share these tagged items internally with higher, decision making figure which ideally would create more leads for GDIT.
+This would make it easier for them to share these tagged items internally with a higher, decision making figure which ideally would create more leads for GDIT.
 GDIT would be able to suggest other relevant programs based on the content that was tagged by the user.
 They could assigned a point of contact to the user and even allow them to contact straight from the dashboard.

 It was a great idea!...but it was so complex we didn't know how we would make it happen within the budget.
-And...as the project continued it also became clear that the hardest problems we had to solve was going to be organizing the content that exists on the site, and getting all the teams within the different capabilities to update their content.
+And...as the project continued on it became clear that the hardest problems we had to solve was going to be organizing the content that exists on the site, and getting all the teams within the different capabilities to update their content.
 Our brilliant idea distracted us from the true challenges at hand.
 So, we refocused and learned something valuable in the process.